Set-Conditional Set Generation for Particle Physics: Models and Training

 \subsection{Training}

 Generalizing from the non-conditional VAE case, we train the cVAE on the negative evidence lower bound loss ($ELBO$) as averaged over both observed reconstructions $R$ and conditioning values $T$:

-As shown above, the ELBO loss for a given $(R,T)$ pair can be decomposed into two components: the reconstruction loss $\mathbb{E}_{z\sim q_E(z|R,T)} \log q(R|z,T)$ and a regularizing term comparing the (now truth-dependent) prior $q_P(z|T)$ to the per-instance posterior $q_E(z|R,T)$ distribution through the Kullback-Leibler divergence.
+As shown above, the ELBO loss for a given $(R,T)$ pair can be decomposed into two components: the reconstruction loss $\mathbb{E}_{z\sim q_E(z|R,T)} \log q_D(R|z,T)$ and a regularizing term comparing the (now truth-dependent) prior $q_P(z|T)$ to the per-instance posterior $q_E(z|R,T)$ distribution through the Kullback-Leibler divergence.
 The reconstruction loss is taken to be the sum of distances in feature space $(p_{trans.}, \eta, \phi)$ after a particle-by-particle assignment through the Hungarian Algorithm~\cite{HUNGARIAN}.
 The KL divergence can be computed in closed form as both the posterior $q_E(z|R,T)$ and the prior $q_P(z|T)$ are taken to be multivariate normal distributions with a diagonal covariance matrix $\Sigma$.
 Their respective distribution parameters $\mu$ and $\log \Sigma$ are computed through MLPs as a function of their respective conditioning values.
-We train for 500 epochs (7 hours).
+We train for 500 epochs (7 hours) using the ADAM optimizer~\cite{kingma2017adam} with a learning rate of $5\cdot10^{-4}$ on a 24564MiB GPU (NVIDIA RTX A5000).

 The GNN+SA model is trained on a combination of two tasks: cardinality prediction and set generation.
 The cardinality prediction is trained on a standard categorical cross-entropy loss $L_\mathrm{card.}$ in expectation over all truth events $T$.
 As the model does not provide a tractable likelihood $q_\phi(R|T,N)$, we formulate a sample-based similarity measure between the two distributions $q_\phi(R|T,N)$ and $p(R|T,N)$.
-A suitable metric is the maximum mean discrepancy ($\mathrm{MMD}^2$)~\cite{MMD} which is based on kernel functions $k(x,x')$, which act as a similarity measure between instances.
+A suitable metric is the maximum mean discrepancy ($\mathrm{MMD}^2$)~\cite{MMD} for which we use the Hungarian Cost kernel $k(x,x')$, which acts as a similarity measure between instances.
 We use the Hungarian Cost as the similarity measure.